grange85/ahfow-www/_posts/2019/2019-10-15-on-fire-30-side-2-track-3-leave-the-planet.md

 Luckily, what it does have is a band named after it  - well, I'll assume that [Leave The Planet](https://leavetheplanet.bandcamp.com/) are named after the Galaxie 500 song which I think is a fair assumption given that this happened for Record Store Day a few years ago...

-{% aavid "kSxUWnvilsE" "Leave The Planet - Strange (Galaxie 500 cover)" %}
+{% ahfowvideo "kSxUWnvilsE" "Leave The Planet - Strange (Galaxie 500 cover)" %}

 You can buy it, and lots more [Leave The Planet on their Bandcamp page](https://leavetheplanet.bandcamp.com/).